joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 In CanJS two aspects that can seem a bit mistifying to the new developer are Observables and Shared Scopes.

 ##Observables
-If you're already familiar with the Observer pattern, you can skip this section.
+If you're already familiar with the Observer pattern, you can skip ahead to [Implementing](#Implementing).

 CanJS applications are component based.
 A correctly built CanJS app will be composed of several can.Components, carefully integrated together to form a whole.
 When we use a component-based method of appliction composition, each component  should address a specific, encapsulated abstraction within the problem domain.
 This ensures that there is a clear boundary between components (a separation of responsiblities), which makes them easier to test, reuse, and maintain.